hemmeljf/it3038c-scripts/labs/Lab7 README.md

 # LAB 7 - Jake Hemmelgarn
-I used thed plugin in Pillow and here is how to run it to manipulate images.
+I used the plugin in Pillow and here is how to run it to manipulate images.

-First, let's create a Virtual ENV called scripts on Windows machine
+First, let's create a Virtual ENV called pillow on our Windows machine

 ```
 virtualenv ~/venv/pillow